AWS CodeCommit sample for AWS Cloud9

 -

-For this step, we recommend you sign in using credentials for an IAM administrator user in your AWS account.
+For this step, we recommend you sign in using credentials for an administrator user in your AWS account.
 If you cannot do this, check with your AWS account administrator.

 -

 Open the IAM console.
 To do this, in the console's navigation bar, choose Services.
-Then choose IAM.
+Then, choose IAM.

 -